awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 The following is an example of using a Lambda function to run OCR to interpret text from images and store this text in a field called 'Document\_Image\_Text'\.

+**Example 1: Extracting text from images to create textual documents**

 Data before advanced manipulation applied\.